changetocoding/CSharpJames/Assignment04-Checkout.md

 We sell products with the following prices:
 A:50, B:30, C:20, D:5

+### Note:
+For this task submit a project or class for each Task.
+This will allow us to see the progression as you proceed through the task

 ## Task 1
 The checkout must process a string of characters like "ACDAB" and calculate the total cost of the items (in this case 155 = (50+20+5+50+30)